Precinct 1: Turners Beach and Leith

 Boating Access

 The main Turners Beach boat ramp is considered sufficient to serve the precinct.
-Because the smaller ramps at Leith Road and Logan Street are not owned or maintained by Council, the plan proposes reclassifying these areas as unclassified open space, with no further Council maintenance or renewal works.
+Because the smaller ramps at Leith Road and Logan Street are not owned or maintained by Council, Council proposes reclassifying these areas as unclassified open space, with no further Council maintenance or renewal works.
 The boat ramp sign at Logan Street is also proposed to be removed.

 Why these changes are proposed